jefdaj/ortholang-demo/templates/site.md

 * Uploading and downloading files + scripts is a little awkward

 Read and write scripts written by other guest users on the `guest` tab, or make an account to save your own privately.
-No email or personal info is required.

 ## Controls

 <img src="{{ url_for('static', filename='controls.png') }}" style="width: 80%;"></img>

-1. Type text commands in the command line and press enter or click `Run` to run them.
+1. Type commands in the command line and press enter or click `Run` to run them.
    While a command is running this will grey out and `Run` will change to `Kill`, which kills the script if you decide it was taking too long.